dfaerch/ssh2lxd/README.md

 ## Features

-- Authentication using existing host-O/S SSH keys via `authorized_keys`
+- Authentication using existing host OS SSH keys via `authorized_keys`
 - SSH Agent forwarding into a container session
 - Full support for PTY (terminal) mode and remote command execution
 - Support for SCP and SFTP*